DevaWorld features & How-to

 - Still at the Dashboard, add photos to the family album, for more meaningful interactions.
 Family snaps work well, as do locations or historical events: the family sedan?
 A family home?
 A singer or movie star?
 An admired statesman or woman?
 Add as many images as you like.
 You can modify the album at any time.
 Uploading is easy, (select, drag and drop).
 You can also sort the order in which images appear, for example chronologically, or in way that tells a story.
 You can also add videos, upload your own videos, and more customizing features are coming soon; we’ll keep you posted.

-- For professional care organizations, don’t hesitate to involve the family via the share button.
-They are happy to help.
-Grand-children are usually very demanding to restore communication, and are digital native!
+- For professional care organizations, don’t hesitate to involve the family via the share button, especially grandchildren.

 - Once you’ve set up your new player’s profile, it’s time to leave the Dashboard and head to the DevaWorld app on your tablet, choose your player, and start a session.